SaaS Strategy: Where are we now?

-Summary: Successful SaaS Strategy Business Today
+Summary: Successful SaaS Strategy Business Looks Like Today

 SaaS solutions are now mainstream to nearly all business and customer segments.
 Being mainstream though does not mean that the risks have disappeared, in many ways they have increased as expectations have accelerated as audiences demands have risen.

 Whichever SaaS pricing model you adopt understand that they all come with risks which need to be understood and actively managed within your planning.